This post may contain affiliate links. Please read our disclosure policy.

 Yes you can still bake this batter in loaf pans or a regular cake pan.
 Just know that the cooking times will be different for each.

-I suggest wrapping each slice in plastic wrap to keep the cake as moist as possible.
-Or if you don’t mind it drying out slightly, you could simply put in an airtight container.
-Store at room temp for 3 days, in the fridge for 5 days, or in the freezer for a month.
+I suggest wrapping each slice individually in plastic wrap to keep the cake as moist as possible.
+You can also store the whole cake in an airtight container, it just may dry out slightly faster.
+Room temperature for up to 3 days, refrigerator for up to 5 days, or freezer for up to a month.

 Sure!
 You can bake the cake the night before and wrap it tightly is plastic wrap once it’s cool.
 Glaze it the next day, allow the glaze to set for a little and serve!